-Sometimes SVT could be associated with hypotension; generally this is transient and may continue to be hypotensive.
+Sometimes SVT could be associated with hypotension; generally this is transient and improves when patient is made to lie supine.
+Patient may continue to be hypotensive.
 This particularly happens in WPW syndrome when Atrial fibrillation develops.
-Normally AV node acts as a protective structure limiting the ventricular rates in atrial fibrillation, in WPW syndrome due to presence of an accessory pathway or a bypass tract this protection of AV node is lost, hence patient presents with wide QRS irregular tachycardia.( compare with VT which is wide QRS regular tachycardia).
+Normally AV node acts as a protective structure limiting the ventricular rates in atrial fibrillation, in WPW syndrome due to presence of an accessory pathway or a bypass tract this protection of AV node is lost, hence patient presents with wide QRS irregular tachycardia.(compare with VT which is wide QRS regular tachycardia).
 This situation is potentially dangerous as atrial fibrillation can lead to ventricular fibrillation and sudden death.
 Whatever the situation may be, if tachycardia is associated with hypotension, synchronized cardioversion is needed.